kaiyuyue/mgd/d2/README.md

 We enable norm layers to be trained in the last block of each stage in resnet backbone for student.
-Since we use the feature maps before ReLU to distill student and calculate the [loss margins](../mgd/builder.py#L87-L94) using the affine parameters of teacher norm layers, we want to let student not only learns good feature maps from teacher, but also needs to learn the good batched statistics and affine parameters from teacher norm layers.
+Since we use the feature maps before ReLU to distill student and calculate the [loss margins](../mgd/builder.py#L87-L94) using the affine parameters of teacher norm layers, we want to let student not only learns better feature maps from teacher, but also needs to learn the better batched statistics and affine parameters from teacher norm layers.

 In default [setting](mgd/config.py#L28), we use `torch.nn.GroupNorm` for MGD training due to the small batch size.
 If one would like to use Sync version norm layer, please set `cfg.MGD.SYNC_BN = True`.